 FatFs - Generic FAT File System Module

 FatFs is a generic FAT file system module for small embedded systems.
 The FatFs is written in compliance with ANSI C and completely separated from the disk I/O layer.
 Therefore it is independent of hardware architecture.
-It can be incorporated into low cost microcontrollers, such as AVR, 8051, PIC, ARM, Z80, 68k and etc..., without any change.
-Petit FatFs module is also available here.
+It can be incorporated into small microcontrollers with limited resource, such as AVR, 8051, PIC, ARM, Z80, 68k and etc. Also Petit FatFs module for tiny microcontrollers is available here.

 - Windows compatible FAT file system.